Considering a visit to SeaWorld? Here are all the best tips for visiting SeaWorld Orlando… and how to plan the ultimate SeaWorld day for your family!

 I joke with my husband that someday I want to visit Disney’s Animal Kingdom and just treat it like a legit zoo and walk from animal to animal and you could very much so do the same at SeaWorld.
 Even if you don’t ride a single ride you can still have a lot of fun just seeing the animals and watching the shows (I didn’t ride anything the whole day and I still loved it!).

 We spent one full day at SeaWorld Orlando.
 Do I think we could have done a second day?
 Yes.
 We could have probably come back for a half-day and hit a few of the animal areas we missed.
 But we also didn’t even stay the full day we were there either!
 By dinner time we were ready to head out and have no regrets about that decision nor do we feel like we missed anything.
+While there are plenty of things to do in SeaWorld Orlando I do not think it requires multiple days to cover them all!

 Tips for Visiting SeaWorld Orlando – What to Pack